 This has been psychologically important for me personally – but also for our suppliers.
 When a deal is announced, it can be destabilising.
 We’ve been working with the cruise industry for over a decade and with the skiing market for 17 years.
 They know and trust us.
 Given that management retains a majority stake, our suppliers aren’t left wondering what will happen to Iglu over the next few years.

 Third, LDC has been able to support Iglu’s development in other ways beyond the investment.
 As part of the deal, LDC introduced the leading travel tech entrepreneur and Rental Cars founder Greg Wills, and we agreed that he was the ideal person to sit on our board and support our internationalisation, given that he has been on that journey already.

-Having LDC on our board is another key differentiator.
-LDC doesn't pretend to have an in-depth knowledge of travel.
-But the team has a great insight in digital from other investments in the space.
-They have been hugely supportive: always taking on board management’s views rather than lurching to their own opinions, but also challenging our thinking as we position the business for further growth.
+Having LDC team members on our board is another key differentiator.
+LDC doesn’t pretend to have an in-depth knowledge of travel.
+But the team have great insight in digital from their other investments in the space.
+They’ve been hugely supportive: always taking on board management’s views rather than lurching to their own opinions, but also challenging our thinking as we position the business for further growth.

 It’s really felt like team work.